-Video footage has been published of detective inspector Winston Woodward giving a press conference outside Albury police station when an apparently intoxicated man walks from across the street with a beer in his hand and yells “bullshit”.
+Video footage has been published of a NSW detective inspector giving a press conference outside Albury police station when an apparently intoxicated man walks from across the street with a beer in his hand and yells “bullshit”.

 The seasoned officer is so incensed by the taunt that he walks away from the cameras, confronts the man and directs him to “put the glass bottle down”.
 The man immediately complies.
 The officer then forcefully grabs the man by the sleeve and drags him towards the police station while stating “you’re under arrest for offensive language”.